 First song “Worship Your Demons” is about as good a Cryptopsy album opener as there ever has been.
 It’s surprisingly catchy without sacrificing any technicality, though being recorded by the band themselves, the dominance of the drums doesn’t help in dispelling the specious opinion that, after almost two decades, Cryptopsy have become more a vehicle for Mounier to show off his talents while hawking wares related to those talents like custom drum sticks, instructional DVDs and whatnot.
 Nevertheless, the song rules and, in these eyes, is one of the band’s best.
 Ever.
 That’s right, skippy.
 “The Headsman” continues along in the high-speed tech-death passing lane the band has been occupying since the early ’90s.
 I still fail to understand the logic of that song’s mid-section break/pause, though the brief solo and super-fast outro riff/drum pattern gives the cognitive dissonance-loving part of my brain a big, juicy woody.
 “Silence the Tyrants” sports a wealth of absolutely killer riffs (especially the one that starts at 1:28), a goth-y mid-section that resolves itself with a part-classic Metallica, part-O.C. metallic hardcore micro-sequence before going back to the stuff that makes mainstream music fans and musicians refer to the music we love as noise.
 Then, after all this above-average racket, it begins.

-“Bemoan” is next and, like I said, McGachy bookends some pretty chaotic and sinewy death metal.
+“Bemoan the Martyr” is next and, like I said, McGachy bookends some pretty chaotic and sinewy death metal.
 “Leach” throws some eyebrow-arching baritone into the middle of a song otherwise based on fiery chromatics, deliriously shifting chord progressions, Mounier’s always frantic drumming and more warm ‘n’ spazzy leads.
 “The Plagued” mimics the bookended “Bemoan” except that the death metal part of the song sounds like each member downed a case of energy drink before recording, and when McGachy does sing, it works best in terms of where and how it’s placed.
 A damn fine track!
 However, when they conclude the typical Cryptopsy of “Born Dead” with more singing and an anthemic, almost modern-rock chord workout, it seems more tacked-on than natural or flowing.

 The Unspoken King runs for 47 minutes, and if you sit down and time the amount of time the band spend utilizing McGachy’s clean vocals (which I did at the time!), it clocks in somewhere in the neighborhood of six of those 47 minutes.
 The rest continues the sort of spirited lightspeed splashes of tech-death calisthenics usually associated with the Cryptopsy name.
 The elements that had steam coming out of the ears of old-school fans and new-school complainers actually give the album a much-needed dynamic discourse, allowing the more brutal material to have more impact when placed alongside those sections that aren’t as ferocious.
 The one thing that The Unspoken King has that lacks on previous works is a strong sense of anticipation, tension and release.
 The album ebbs and flows in terms of tempo, explosiveness, rage, musicianship and an extreme disparity of sounds.
 Thus, it’s 11 songs a set of ears that has heard straight-ahead tech metal reach its breaking point time and again will welcome time and again, because those ears already own and have listened to …And Then You’ll Beg a few hundred times.
 And those ears belong to yours truly. —Kevin Stewart-Panko